 I pass the stale store-bought "adobo" spice mixes in favor of fresh individual spices--ground toasted cumin, smokey paprika, dried oregano.

-I serve mine on rice, doused with hot sauce and topped with a pile of quick pickled red onions.
+quick pickled red onions.
 The perfect winter meal.

 New to Always Order Dessert?
 Consider subscribing to my RSS feed, follow me on Twitter, become a fan on Facebook, or sign up to receive my once-a-week e-mail updates by filling in your address in the box on the right.
 And if you ever need any entertaining or cooking advice, please don't hesitate to e-mail me.
 Thanks for reading!